Meet our Captains

 Brontë

 purchased Dreamcatcher Sailing in Spring 2023, and is now the owner and Charter Master of All Hands Sailing, which means he gets to keep the boats in working order, and then sail them until something breaks.
-Though a Minnesota native, he has been sailing in the Apostle Islands since he was a child and has been living up here full time for nearly a decade, starting by teaching kids to sail through North Coast Community sailing and moving to being a captain after graduating from Northland College.
-With a background in education, his favorite part of working at All Hands is the opportunity to share a deep love of the Apostles and the joy of sailing.
+Though a Minnesota native, he has been sailing in the Apostle Islands since he was a child and has been living up here full time for over a decade, starting by teaching kids to sail through North Coast Community sailing while attending Northland College.
 When not out on the water, he writes, sews backpacks, and dreams of blue water and fresh winds.

 Bayfield's Premier Sailing Company